A Universal Framework for Reconstructing Complex Networks and Node Dynamics from Discrete or Continuous Dynamics Data: Introduction

-Among these algorithms, the algorithm for revealing network interactions (ARNI)~\cite{pathak2018model} is one of the most prominent methods.
-It can not only infer a network with high accuracy but can also be adopted for various nonlinear dynamics.
+Historically, recovering network structure, and predicting node dynamical behaviors reconstruction or simulation for predictions for future states are different tasks that are studied separately.
+First, revealing network structure from time-series data is of great importance because the inferred network can not only help us to understand the behaviours of the system but also can provide information on inner causal structure of interactions within a complex system~\cite{runge2019detecting,pearl2009causality, tank2018neural,lowe2020amortized,glymour2019review}.
+The interdependence relations or causal structure can be obtained by directly calculating some statistical measures~\cite{peng2009partial}, perturbing the system~\cite{nitzan2017revealing}, optimising a score function~\cite{liu2018functional,runge2018causal}, or expanding the complex interaction dynamics on a set of basal functions~\cite{wang2016data,casadiego2017model,li2017reconstruction}, and other methods~\cite{granger1969investigating}.
+For example, ARNI (the algorithm for revealing network interactions) method can not only infer a network with high accuracy but also be adopted for various nonlinear dynamics.
 However, one disadvantage is that the performance of the model strongly depends on the choice of the basal functions.
 If the prior biases on basal functions are missing, this approach becomes very time-consuming, limiting its application to larger systems.